 The Pearl of Great Price

-“Again, the kingdom of heaven is like a merchant in search of fine pearls, who, on finding one pearl of great value, went and sold all that he had and bought it” (vv.
-45–46). - Matthew 13:44–46
+In Matthew 13:45-46, Jesus said, "Again, the kingdom of heaven is like a merchant looking for fine pearls.
+When he found one of great value, he went away and sold everything he had and bought it."

 In this parable, Jesus shares that the Kingdom of Heaven is like a merchant looking for fine pearls.
 There are two things you must know about pearls to understand this illustration.
 First of all, back then, pearls were the most precious commodity; not one of, but the most precious commodity, more highly valued than diamonds are today.